longlong383/asclepius25/README.md

 ```
 A. Martin-Gomez et al., “STTAR: Surgical Tool Tracking using Off-the-Shelf Augmented Reality Head-Mounted Displays,” IEEE Transactions on Visualization and Computer Graphics, pp. 1–16, 2023, doi: 10.1109/TVCG.2023.3238309.

+## Known Problems

+It's known that during deployment, a WSA certificate error will pop up in visual studio.
+To avoid this, you can copy and paste the UnityCommon.props file into the build folder replacing the Unity generated one, which should solve the problem.